Separate Tables (film): Accolades

 David Niven won the Academy Award for Best Actor for his role, setting the current record for the shortest performance to win the award.

 Home media

-Separate Tables was released to DVD by MGM Home Video on December 11, 2001, as a Region 1 widescreen DVD and by Kino Lorber (under license from MGM) to Blu-ray on July 29, 2014.
+Separate Tables was released to DVD by MGM Home Video on December 11, 2001, as a Region 1 widescreen DVD, followed by the Kino Lorber (under license from MGM) to Blu-ray on July 29, 2014.